Periodontal plastic surgery for correction of gum recession

 • Gum grafting: A small piece of tissue is typically taken from the roof of the mouth (or a donor source) and grafted onto the receding area to cover exposed roots.
 This tissue then integrates with the existing gum tissue, providing a new protective layer.

-• Connective tissue grafts: This is a type of gum grafting that involves taking tissue from under the skin in the palate and placing it over the affected area.
-It’s particularly effective for severe recession cases.
+• Connective tissue grafts: This is a type of gum grafting that involves taking tissue from under the gum tissues in the palate and placing it over the exposed part of the root and under the gum flap.
+The combination of gum flaps and connective tissue grafts is the most effective way to manage severe gum recession with the best aesthetic outcomes, according to current scientific evidence.

 What can you expect during recovery?